 On March 25, 2020, the Coronavirus Aid, Relief, and Economic Security Act (the "CARES Act"), was signed into law.
 The CARES Act is extensive and significant legislation, and the potential impact of the CARES Act on the sponsor and its affiliates or on the obligors for the receivables is not yet known.
 It is possible that compliance with the implementing regulations under the CARES Act may impose costs on, or create operational constraints for, the sponsor and may have an adverse impact on the ability of the servicer to effectively service the receivables.
-Additionally, on December 27, 2020, the Consolidated Appropriations Act of 2021 (the "Appropriations Act") was signed into law, which includes a \$900 billion economic stimulus package.
+Additionally, on December 27, 2020, the Consolidated Appropriations Act of 2021 (the "Appropriations Act") was signed into law, which included a \$900 billion economic stimulus package.
 The Appropriations Act reauthorized and provided additional funding for several stimulus programs established by the CARES Act.
 In particular, the Appropriations Act provided assistance for small businesses, unemployed individuals and schools.
-As noted above, on March 11, 2021, the president of the United States signed the American Rescue Plan Act, which includes a \$1.9 trillion economic stimulus package.
-The American Rescue Plan Act builds upon the CARES Act and the Appropriations Act by extending unemployment benefits through September 6, 2021 (though some states have already discontinued, and other states may discontinue, the additional federal unemployment benefits ahead of this date), providing stimulus checks to certain individuals and families up to \$1,400 per adult and eligible dependent and providing additional relief to state and local communities.
-Further, certain governmental authorities, including Federal, state or local governments, could enact, and in some cases already have enacted, laws, regulations, executive orders or other guidance that allow obligors to forgo making scheduled payments for some period of time, require modifications to the receivables (e.g., waiving accrued interest), preclude creditors from exercising certain rights or taking certain actions with respect to collateral, including repossession or liquidation of the financed vehicles or mandate limited operations or temporary closures of the servicer or its vendors as "non-essential businesses" or otherwise.
+As noted above, on March 11, 2021, the president of the United States signed the American Rescue Plan Act, which included a \$1.9 trillion economic stimulus package.
+The American Rescue Plan Act built upon the CARES Act and the Appropriations Act by extending unemployment benefits through September 6, 2021 (although some states discontinued the additional federal unemployment benefits earlier), provided stimulus checks to certain individuals and families up to \$1,400 per adult and eligible dependent and provided additional relief to state and local communities.
+It is not known how many obligors of the receivables may have been receiving, or may in the future receive, any such additional unemployment benefits, or what impact such benefits have had on recent historical loss and delinquency information and static pool experience or what impact such benefits may have on the loss and delinquency performance of the receivables in the receivables pool.
+Further, certain governmental authorities, including Federal, state or local governments, could enact, and in some cases already have enacted, laws, regulations, executive orders or other guidance that allow obligors to forgo making scheduled payments for some period of time, require modifications to the receivables (e.g., waiving accrued interest), preclude creditors from exercising certain rights or taking certain actions with respect to collateral, including repossession or liquidation of the financed vehicles or mandate limited operations or temporary closures of the servicer or its vendors as "non-essential businesses" or otherwise, all of which could materially adversely affect the servicing of the receivables or the timing and amount of payments of principal and interest on your notes.